wravoc/harden-freebsd/README.md

 * Conformance of `hostname` will check that it does not start with a number.
 Although it is doable in FreeBSD it can cause trouble in some applications and networking instances
     * If you must have a hostname starting with a number simply remove the check
 * Conformance in use of capital letters in `rc.conf` where it is expected
-* For `/boot/loader.conf` strictly verifiies syntax from man and `/boot/defaults/loader.conf` syntax
+* For `/boot/loader.conf` the script strictly verifies syntax from man and `/boot/defaults/loader.conf` syntax
     * All directives must be in quotes

 If you do get stuck in read-only single-user mode and need to correct a configuration file then use: